localstack/docs/content/en/user-guide/web-application/stack-overview/index.md

 The Stack Overview provides a summary of deployed resources, categorized services with configurations, and quick access to resource details like identifiers and endpoints.

-You can access the Stack Overview on the [LocalStack Web Application](https://app.localstack.cloud/inst/default/overview) which would reflect a high-level visualization of your locally running cloud app architecture.
+You can access the Stack Overview in the [LocalStack Web Application](https://app.localstack.cloud/inst/default/overview).
+Alternatively, go to your LocalStack Instance and click on **Overview** to see a high-level visualization of your locally running cloud app architecture.

 <img src="stack-overview.png" width="900px" alt="Stack Overview">
 <br>